SAP-samples/teched2023-AD267/exercises/rap/README.md

 A RAP facade is a *released* business object interface built with the ABAP RESTful Application Programming Model (RAP).

-You will create your own transactional Fiori elements app with the ABAP RESTful Application Programming Model (RAP) and use released RAP facades to enhance the existing functionality.
+You will create your own transactional Fiori Elements app with the ABAP RESTful Application Programming Model (RAP) and use released RAP facades to enhance the existing functionality.

 ### Business Scenario